RoyceVar1/RoyceVar1.github.io/README.md

 # Royce Lee

 This is a blog for my coding progress

+## 2020-07-21
+Starting a bot project for Instagram!

 ## 2020-07-10
 I lost my progress on python solving probelm answers, I can't restore it :(